LockBlock-dev/wot-mods/old/keylogger/README.md

 ![python](https://img.shields.io/badge/python-2.7.18-blue?link=https://www.python.org/downloads/release/python-2718/)

 Proof of Concept of a keylogger mod in World of Tanks Desktop Client.
 It illustrates how the installation of a simple mod in your game can give attackers access to your email and password.
-It also gets the server region, country and ip address.

 ## Disclaimer